buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialLayerSet.md

 > EXAMPLE A cavity brick wall would be modeled as _IfcMaterialLayerSet_ consisting of three _IfcMaterialLayer_'s: brick, air cavity and brick.
 The air gap is identified by the _IsVentilated_ flag at _IfcMaterialLayer_.

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Subtyped from _IfcMaterialDefinition_, the attribute _Description_ has been added at the end of attribute list.
+> IFC4 CHANGE  Subtyped from _IfcMaterialDefinition_, the attribute _Description_ has been added at the end of attribute list.

 { .use-head}
 Attribute use definition